-Supreme Dog Food gets the Advisor’s lowest rating of 1 star.
+Supreme Dog Food receives the Advisor’s lowest tier rating of 1.5 stars.

-The Supreme Dog Food product line includes three dry kibbles, one claimed to meet AAFCO nutrient profiles for growth (puppies), one for adult maintenance and one for all life stages.
+The Supreme Dog Food product line includes three dry recipes, one claimed to meet AAFCO nutrient profiles for all life stages, one for adult maintenance, and one for growth (puppies).

 - Supreme Mini Chunks Dog Food

-Supreme Mini Chunks Dog Food was selected to represent the others in the line for this review.
+Supreme Mini Chunks Dog Food was selected to represent the other products in the line for this review.